udacity/CarND-Capstone/tl_model/README.md

     ```
    - All checkpoints are stored in `CarND-Capstone/tl_model/model/research/object_detection/tl_model_training`
    - If you need the checkpoints, move the content of this directory to a safe place before you run the training.
+9. Run the evaluation script in a separate terminal.
+This script performs an TL inference after each checkpoint and shows the images including bounding boxes in Tensorboard.
+    ```
+    python eval.py \
+           --logtostderr \
+           --pipeline_config_path tl_model_config/rfcn_resnet101_coco_traffic_light.config \
+           --checkpoint_dir tl_model_training \
+           --eval_dir tl_model_eval
+    ```
-9. Run Tensorboard in order to check the total loss value.
+10. Run Tensorboard in order to check the total loss value.
 In case the total loss, the individual losses of the box classifier (classification and localization) or the RPN (region proposal network) start to fluctuate, adjust the batch size and learning rate in the `rfcn_resnet101_coco_traffic_light.config` file.
     ```
-    tensorboard --logdir tl_model_training/
+    tensorboard --logdir training:tl_model_training,evaluation:tl_model_eval
     ```
-10. Freeze the model after successful training
+11. Freeze the model after successful training
     ```
     python export_inference_graph.py \
             --input_type image_tensor \